 Essure is made up of a blend of nickel and stainless steel.
-It also contains Polyethylene Terephthalate (PET) fibers — small plastic fibers that cause scarring and allow Essure to block fallopian tubes.
-There is a chance that small piece of metal or fiber will remain in the body and continue to cause inflammation and complications.
+It also contains polyethylene terephthalate (PET) fibers — small plastic fibers that cause scarring and allow Essure to block fallopian tubes.
+When Essure is removed, there is a chance that a small piece of metal or fiber will remain in the body and continue to cause inflammation and complications.
 Microscopic PET fibers are impossible to detect.

 Generally, it is easier to remove Essure before excessive scar tissue forms around the device, usually within 3 months.
 Surgeons will use x-rays, ultrasounds or scopes to locate the device in the fallopian tube.